Landryl/pkicits_analysis/README.md

 * Making sure the AA checks the date of the signature of sharedATRequest can provide some mitigation, but formally speaking only reduces the time window during which the attack on unlinkability could happen.
-* Forcing Stations to make an enrolment request before each authorization request does intituively remove entirely the attack.
+* Forcing stations to make an enrolment request before each authorization request does intituively remove entirely the attack.
 However, the resulting protocol still shows a trace against frame opacity.
 While a trace on frame opacity does not necessarily leads to a trace against unlinkability, we still end up on a protocol